MathewHDYT/OneShare/_docs/notes/cybersecurity/shadow_it.md

 ### AWS ARNs:

 An Amazon `ARN` is Amazons way of generating a unique identifier for all resources in the `AWS` Cloud.
-It consists of multiple strings seperated by colons.
+It consists of multiple strings separated by colons.

 #### The format is:
 ```